minahilh21/Sample-CRUD-Module/README.md

 3. drupal 7 cms
 `````

-place the code in projects directory in drupal project folder.
+Place the code in projects directory in drupal project folder. <br/>
-Install this module from the CMS
+Install this module from the CMS <br/>
 Hit the urls provided in `.module` file on post man to see the results.